inasafe/inasafe-doc/docs/source/training/socialisation/introduction_of_qgis.rst

 In this section we introduce |QGIS| and set it up for this
 |project_name| practical.
 If you are already familiar with
-QGIS, feel free to skip below to QGIS setup and and plugin installation.
+QGIS, feel free to skip below to the QGIS setup and plugin installation.

 **Learning Objectives:**